 Snoring is the hoarse or harsh sound that occurs when your breathing is partially obstructed in some way while you're sleeping.
 Sometimes snoring may indicate a serious health condition.
 In addition, snoring can be a nuisance to your partner.

-As many as half of adults snore at least occasionally.
+As many as half of adults snore sometimes.
 Snoring occurs when air flows past relaxed tissues in your throat, causing the tissues to vibrate as you breathe, which creates those irritating sounds.